Mangosuthu Buthelezi: Personality and political style

-Personal life
+Personal life and health

-He married Irene Audrey Thandekile Mzila (born 1929, died 25 March 2019), whom he met at a wedding in January 1949 when she was a nursing student from Johannesburg.
+Buthelezi married Irene Audrey Thandekile Mzila (1929–2019), whom he met at a wedding in January 1949 when she was a nursing student from Johannesburg.
 They married on 2 July 1952 and had three sons, five daughters, and several grandchildren.
-At the time of Irene's death in March 2019, three of their children survived: Princess Phumzile Nokuphiwa (born 1953), Prince Ntuthukoyezwe Zuzifa (born 1955) and Princess Sibuyiselwe Angela (born 1969).
-Deceased were Mabhuku Sinikwakonke (born 1957, died 1966), Mandisi Sibukakonke (born 1958, died 2004), Lethuxolo Bengitheni (born 1959, died 2008), Nelisuzulu Benedict (born 1961, died 2004), and Phumaphesheya Gregory (born 1963, died 2012).
+Their children were Princess Phumzile Nokuphiwa (born 1953), Prince Ntuthukoyezwe Zuzifa (born 1955), Mabhuku Sinikwakonke (1957–1966), Mandisi Sibukakonke (1958–2004), Lethuxolo Bengitheni (1959–2008), Nelisuzulu Benedict (1961–2004), Phumaphesheya Gregory (1963–2012), and Princess Sibuyiselwe Angela (1969–2024).

-Buthelezi is a practicing member of the Anglican Church.
+Buthelezi was a practising member of the Anglican Church.
 He said that he was occasionally put under pressure to take on additional wives, in line with customary Zulu polygamy, but had followed Christian edicts in remaining monogamous.
-His traditional residence is at kwaPhindangene in Ulundi in northern KwaZulu-Natal, and he is a fan of classical and choral music.
+His traditional residence was at kwaPhindangene in Ulundi in northern KwaZulu-Natal, and he was a fan of classical and choral music.
 He contracted COVID-19 twice, in August 2020 and December 2021, and was hospitalised with hypertension in January 2022.

+Death and state funeral

+On 1 August 2023, Buthelezi was reportedly hospitalised due to back problems.
+He was subsequently released from hospital on 2 September, and died on 9 September at his home in Ulundi, at the age of 95.

+On 16 September 2023, he was honoured with a category 1 state funeral in Ulundi.
+His funeral was attended by prominent politicians and royalties including EFF leader Julius Malema and his former deputy Floyd Shivambu; UDM president Bantu Holomisa; former presidents Thabo Mbeki, Kgalema Motlanthe, and Jacob Zuma; Olusegun Obasanjo of Nigeria and President Cyril Ramaphosa.
+He was buried at a family cemetery next to his house in Kwaphindangene later that same day.

+He was succeeded as head of the clan by his son Zuzifa Buthelezi.